falcosecurity/falco-website/content/en/docs/plugins/plugin-api-reference.md

 For each struct, the plugin fills in `field_id`/`field`/`arg`/`ftype` with the field. `field_id` is the index into the original list of fields returned by `plugin_get_fields`, and allows for faster mapping to a plugin's set of fields.
 The plugin should fill in `field_present` and either `res_str`/`res_u64` with the value for the field, depending on the field type `ftype`.
 If the field type is `FTYPE_STRING`, res_str should be updated to point to an string with the string value, with memory owned by the plugin.
 The plugin should retain this memory until the next call to `plugin_extract_fields`.

 If `field_present` is set to false, the plugin framework assumes that `res_str`/`res_u64` is undefined and will not use it.

+This function can be invoked concurrently by multiple threads, each with distinct and unique parameter values.
+The value of the `ss_plugin_extract_field*` output parameter must be uniquely attached to the `ss_plugin_t*` parameter value.
+The pointer must not be shared across multiple distinct `ss_plugin_t*` values.

 ### get_extract_event_sources